 Clothing Irons and Steamers

-Many people wonder if they can bring clothing steamers or irons on a cruise ship.
+Many people wonder if they can bring clothes steamers or irons on a cruise ship.
 Since these things are a potential fire hazard, they’re prohibited to be brought on a cruise ship.
 Fire is considered to be the worst thing that could happen on a cruise ship and therefore this is strictly enforced.

 It might be surprising to know, especially if you’re cruising for the first time, that unlike a hotel room, you won’t have an iron in your cruise cabin.